This easy guide shows how to germinate a mango seed found inside any mango fruit and start growing your own mango plant at home.

 So, what makes this method easy?

-By starting the mango seed in damp paper towel (see below), we can first determine if the seed is viable (will grow).
+By starting the mango seed in moist paper towel (see below), we can first determine if the seed is viable (will grow).

-You could also plant it directly in damp potting mix, but that means waiting to see if there is growth (for several weeks).
+You could also plant it directly in moist potting mix, but that means waiting to see if there is growth (for several weeks).

 The easy method reveals which seeds are good ones so we donโt waste time on the duds.